 Step 2 - Sand Your Doors

 Having successfully removed and cleaned your pocket doors, you will need to sand them in order to give the paint a smooth surface upon which it can easily adhere.
-Using a sheet low-grit sandpaper, gently sand your doors, paying special attention to any knicks or rough patches, as these can cause problems during the painting process.
+Using a sheet of fine-grit sandpaper, gently sand your doors, paying special attention to any knicks or rough patches, as these can cause problems during the painting process.
 Once your doors have been sufficiently sanded, use a lightly dampened washcloth or paper towel to wipe off any resulting dust before proceeding any further.

 Step 3 - Apply Your Paint

 Now that your doors have been sanded, you're ready to begin applying your paint.
 Begin this process by donning a paper breathing mask and a pair of protective goggles.
 Then, to give your work area proper ventilation, take care to open up any nearby doors and windows.
 Additionally, if you are particularly weak against paint fumes, you may want to paint your doors in an area that features an exhaust fan.